blade-lang/bladelang.com/src/nyssa/package-layout.md

   or more package is installed.
 - `app`: The directory contains the main application/package code.
 - `index.b`: The default Blade package index file.
-- `README.md`: The README.md file will be contain the main documentation for your package.
+- `README.md`: The README.md file should contain the main introduction to or documentation for your package.
   > **NOTE:**
   > If your packages adheres to Blade standard multiline comment
   > documentation format as shown in the Blade standard library